Sequim photographer Ross Hamilton dies at age 83 - Peninsula Daily News

 “He was on the original charter board that got the museum nonprofit incorporated, and he was a bright and shining light for the things he did for the museum and the community.
 I personally loved him.
 He was just there for anyone who needed him.”

 A memorial service will be held at 2 p.m.
-Saturday, Feb.
-28 at Dungeness Community Church, 45 Eberle Lane in Sequim.
+Saturday at Dungeness Community Church, 45 Eberle Lane, Sequim.

-His family asks that in lieu of flowers, donations be made to the Port Angeles Symphony, Sequim Museum and Arts, and/or Dungeness Community Church.
+His family asks that, in lieu of flowers, donations be made to the Port Angeles Symphony, Sequim Museum and Arts or Dungeness Community Church.

-His local photography can be seen across the peninsula, including the Lodge at Sherwood Village and inside the Sequim Museum and Arts where large negatives of the Olympic Mountains hang over the entrance.
+Hamilton’s photography can be seen across the Peninsula, including the Lodge at Sherwood Village and inside the Sequim Museum and Arts, where large negatives of the Olympic Mountains hang over the entrance.

-Hamilton said in 2015 he could still vividly picture the first time he saw the Olympic Mountains.
+Hamilton said in 2015 he could still vividly picture the first time he saw the Olympics.

 “I came over the top of the hill in Shelton and saw those mountains and said, ‘Yes, this is where I belong,’” he said.

-In a 2023 interview, he said that he thought of the Olympic Mountains as priceless jewels, and that he thoroughly enjoyed sharing their beauty with people so that they might better appreciate where they live.
+In a 2023 interview, he said he thought of the Olympic Mountains as priceless jewels and that he thoroughly enjoyed sharing their beauty with people so they might better appreciate where they live.

 Life as a photographer “has been such a rewarding adventure,” Hamilton said.